MountainField/dw.old/CONTRIBUTING.md

-# Contributing to node-red-contrib-ibm-mvi Project
+# Contributing to cw project